Pesto-Tomato-Egg Penne Bake

 - The eggs bind everything together into a satisfying, almost frittata-like bake.
 Stirring them in off the heat ensures even distribution.

-- Use a good-quality basil pesto — check that it's not overly oily.
+- Use a good-quality light basil pesto and check that it is not overly oily.

 - The dish reheats well the next day.